Donatiello I: Characteristics

 Donatiello I is a dwarf spheroidal galaxy at an estimated distance from Earth between 2.5 and 3.5 megaparsecs, or 8.1 and 11.4 million light-years, outside the Local Group.
-Its luminosity is around 200,000 times greater than that of the Sun, with an absolute magnitude of around −8.3 and a surface brightness of 26 magnitudes per negative square arcsecond.
+Its luminosity is around 200,000 times greater than that of the Sun, with an absolute magnitude of around −8.3 and a surface brightness of 26 magnitudes per square arcsecond.
 Its effective radius is roughly estimated to be 400 parsecs, while its ellipticity is around 0.7.
 Donatiello I is one of the most isolated dwarf spheroidals known, and is a possible satellite galaxy of its nearest neighbor, NGC 404, which is located around 65 kiloparsecs away from it, or 211,000 light-years.
 (Note: Surmised from NGC 404's tip of the red-giant branch (TRGB) distance from Earth, which is 3.1 megaparsecs, Donatiello I and NGC 404 are separated by 65 kiloparsecs.)
 Donatiello I could have either been involved in, or affected by, a possible merger between NGC 404 and an irregular dwarf galaxy around 900 million years ago.
 Like similar dwarf spheroidal galaxies orbiting the Milky Way Galaxy and Andromeda Galaxy, Donatiello I is populated with metal-poor red dwarfs, with no active star formation occurring.